Killers of Kilimanjaro: Critical

 The Monthly Film Bulletin said "enthusiasts for screen slaughter should be amply entertained."

 The New York Times called it "a compendium of jungle cliches".

 According to Jeffrey Richards, movies such as Killers of Kilimanjaro pushed the narrative that the British were not in East Africa to further their own ends, but instead perpetuated the myth that they were there to protect the natives from the evil Arab slavers.

+Box office

+In November 1959 Josh Billings reported in Kinematograph Weekly "I wouldn't call Killers of Kilimanjaro... a smash hit but it's not doing at all badly.
+The Warwick outfit knows its stuff when it comes to catering for the masses and youngsters."
+It appears the movie was not particularly successful at the box office.
+According to academic Jon Cowans:

+Killers of Kilimanjaro premiered in London in 1959 and the United States in 1960, by which time more than a dozen African countries were independent.
+Although it is hard to prove why this impressive-looking CinemaScope film with a major American star missed the box-office charts, perhaps by this time trailblazers of empire in Africa seemed dated.